A Graphical Calculus for Lagrangian Relations

 There are several directions in which the work in this paper could be further explored.
-Since linear relations are can be defined over a principle ideal domain over a field, it is natural to ask if the work can be generalized to this setting.

-Also, we have not given a proper completeness result.
+Since linear relations can be defined over a principal ideal domain over a field, it is natural to ask if the work can be generalized to this setting.
+Also, we have not given a completeness result entirely in terms of the generators of $\Lag\Rel_k$.
 The proof of such would almost certainly involve mimicking the universality proofs of the qubit stabilizer/qutrit stabilizer/Spekkens' toy model \cite{backensstab,backensspek,qutrit} involving local equivalency/local complementation of graph states.
-If this were generalized to affine Lagrangian relations this would yield a proper completeness result for the odd-prime-dimensional qudit stabilizer ZX calculus as a corollary.

-One could also potentially adapt this approach to characterize Lagrangian spans as described in \cite[p.
-187]{fong2016algebra}, where the scalars are not all quotiented out.
+If this were generalized to affine Lagrangian relations this would yield a proper completeness result for the odd-prime-dimensional qudit stabilizer ZX-calculus as a corollary.
+One could also potentially adapt this approach to characterize Lagrangian spans as described in \cite[p.\ 187]{fong2016algebra}, where the scalars are not all quotiented out.
 Perhaps this would give a semantics for odd-prime-dimensional qudit stabilizer circuits on the nose.